 Because a lot of the people who interact and answer those requests are fellow community members.

-I think it’s a bit of a narrow view to suggest that there isn’t value in having old threads bumped, it serves as a reminder of how certain things came to be, allows old interesting threads to be updated with the current solution or approach, and means some of the old cruft that would otherwise linger gets removed.
+I think it’s a bit of a narrow view to suggest that there isn’t value in having old topics bumped, it serves as a reminder of how certain things came to be, allows old interesting threads to be updated with the current solution or approach, and means some of the old cruft that would otherwise linger gets removed.

 I like to read old topics that I would not have seen without this feature.
 Reading them you begin to better understand what is now.
 This is on this site.